austintheriot/wrend/README.md

 These bundlers are known to be compatible (implementation has been tested in the [examples directory](https://github.com/austintheriot/wrend/tree/master/examples)):

+- No bundler: script fetched via CDN: [see configuration notes](#no-bundler-configuration)
 - Webpack v5: [see configuration notes](#webpack-configuration)
 - Vite: [see configuration notes](#vite-configuration)